-As I was hard boiling eggs the next day and a little light went off in my head.
-I decided to add hard boiled, peeled eggs to the beet brine.
+As I was hard boiling eggs the next day and a little light went off in my head, and I decided to learn how to make Beet Pickled Eggs.

-In the same jar where I’d pickled the beets, I added the peeled, hard boiled eggs
+Then, in the same jar where the beets are pickled, add peeled, hard boiled eggs

 to the brine and let them hang out there, in the refrigerator for three days.